NJ Marijuana Lawyer – NJ Marijuana Attorney – Marijuana Lawyer in NJ – Drug Charges Lawyer in NJ

 If you’ve just gotten arrested for a marijuana related charge, I understand that you’re worried but try to relax.
 There’s a lot you can do when fighting this type of case, and as a New Jersey marijuana lawyer, I am familiar with all of them.
 Before covering marijuana defense strategies, or talking about how to beat marijuana charges, it’s best to figure out what you are facing.

-If you are given a conditional discharge, you are basically put on probation for a short period of time and if you don’t violate that probation, your charge goes away entirely.
+If you were arrested with any weight under 50 grams, you would be eligible for a “conditional discharge” if it was a first offense.
+Through conditional discharge, you are basically put on probation for a short period of time and if you don’t violate that probation, your charge goes away entirely.
 You don’t end up with a record of any sort, and you are not “convicted” of any crime.
+For someone with more than 50 grams of marijuana in their possession, the penalties went up exponentially and often led to a felony conviction.

 The next main factor pertaining to your charge is whether or not you can be convicted of trying to sell the marijuana.
 If so, this would be a “distribution of marijuana” charge.
-These are always more serious, as being a source of illegal drugs for others is frowned upon much more than being a recreational user.
+These are always more serious, as being an illegal source of drugs for others is frowned upon much more than being a recreational user.
+For purposes of distribution, more than one ounce can result in felony-level charges.
+Distribution of one ounce or less of marijuana follows a comparable warning system to underage offenders.
+For the first offense, the adult is issued a written warning but when it has occurred two or more times, the individual is subjected to a fourth degree criminal charge.

 A distribution charge might lead to: